Christophe-Martini/gcd-project/README.md

 The last manipulation for this first step consists in replacing the numeric values for activity variable by those more descriptive found in activity_labels.txt file (6 activities).
-These values replace the corresponding character values (1,2,3,4,5,6) from the 'activity' variable.
+These values replace the corresponding values (1,2,3,4,5,6) from the 'activity' variable.

                 1 WALKING